Average White Band: Formation

 AWB was formed in late 1971 in London by Alan Gorrie, and Malcolm "Molly" Duncan, with Owen "Onnie" McIntyre, Michael Rosen (trumpet), Roger Ball, and Robbie McIntosh joining them in the original line-up.
 Hamish Stuart quickly replaced Rosen.
 Duncan and Ball, affectionately known as the Dundee Horns, studied at Duncan of Jordanstone College of Art (now part of the University of Dundee, but which at the time was part of the Dundee Institute of Art and Technology, now known as Abertay University), and were previously members of Mogul Thrash.
 Gorrie and McIntyre had been members of Forever More.
 McIntyre and McIntosh were used as session musicians on Chuck Berry's recording of "My Ding-a-Ling".

 According to Duncan, members of the band had played together before in Scotland, but had moved to London separately and met up by chance at a Traffic concert.
-They decided to jam together; a friend heard them and remarked: "This is too much for the average white man," which became adapted as the name of the band.
+They decided to jam together; a friend, Bonnie Bramlett, heard them and remarked: "This is too much for the average white man," which became adapted as the name of the band.